pereznetworks/TD-Project9/project9-gallery-app/README.md

     a Flickr non-commercial api key.

+    I did not include mine in this repo for obvious reasons..

-    Steps to get a Flicker non-commercial api key:
+# Steps to get a Flicker non-commercial api key:

       STEP 1: